[+]

 Each player has 3 days per turn added to their clock, with no extra time given, and each individual turn can take a maximum of 5 days.
 This means a 2-player, 15-turn game will last a maximum of 90 days (3 days x 15 turns x 2 players).

 This is the fastest possible setting on AWBW.
-Each player gets a total of 1 hour for the entire game, and no single turn can last more than 10 minutes.
-The maximum duration for a 2-player game is 2 hours.
-Note that if the Increment is turned Off, the minimum Initial Time allowed is 1 hour.
+Each player gets 5 minutes initially and 1 additional minute per turn.
+No single turn can last more than 10 minutes.
+The maximum duration for a 2-player game with a Day Limit of 30 turns is 1 hour and 10 minutes ((5 minutes + 1 min x 30 turns) x 2 players).

 4) Initial Time = 5 days; Increment = 3 days; Max Turn Time = 10 days;